Welcome to today's edition of the Rush 24-7 podcast.

 Well, I think people are sick of that.

-So now Sheriff Dipstick's attacking the Bush tax cuts in this in the lame duck session of Congress.
+So now Sheriff Dipstick's attacking the Bush tax cuts in the lame duck session of Congress.

 Sheriff Dipstick, do you know who spearheaded extending the Bush tax cuts?